Frequently Asked Questions

 Once you’re on the vacation scheme, try to take the opportunity to speak to as many people as possible and find out more about how the things you've read about really work.
 No-one will mind you asking them focused, well-directed questions (which is where your pre-scheme research becomes useful) and taking an interest in their work, so don't be shy.
 The trainees, your supervisors and other associates/partners will all give you different perspectives about the job and so are worth talking to and having questions for.
 Be open-minded about your experiences here – you may have a view of what area you think you’ll find interesting but, once you find out more about other areas, you might find that they (pleasantly) surprise you.

 Finally, it’s important to get to know your fellow vacation schemers well and invest in those relationships.
 A vacation scheme is not a competition.
-If you accept a training contract with us, they’ll be your colleagues for several years and invaluable people to share your experiences with over the years.
+If you accept an offer on our trainee associate programme with us, they’ll be your colleagues for several years and invaluable people to share your experiences with over the years.

 We bear in mind that you haven't done a law degree and give you instructions and tasks through which you can show your ability without knowing any law before you start.

 Whatever subject you studied, you’ll have learnt valuable skills which you can show us – so we look forward to seeing them!

 You’re evaluated after the first three months as part of a mid-seat review but this conversation is also to find out how you’re settling in and is an opportunity to express your interest in doing certain pieces of work.